Rozapz/PyBer_Analysis/README.md

 This was very in depth analysis for the data provided for each city type.
 These are the information that can be extracted from the above graphs

   - Urban cities uses the app the most and there are more drivers in urban cities.
 As a result, the majority of PyBer's revenue occurs in urban cities.
   - On the other hand, the costs for using PyBer is greater among riders in rural cities than urban cities.
-This could discourage potential riders from using PyBer given the high average fare per ride.
+This could potentially discourage riders from using PyBer given the high average fare per ride.
   - Drivers in rural cities are earning more than drivers in urban cities.
-This could discourage potential drivers from working with PyBer given the low average fare per driver.
+This could potentially discourage drivers from working with PyBer given the low average fare per driver.